mjcorriere/MCTS/devnotes.md

 # Development Notes

+## 12/30/16 - The Addition of the Goal Node
+The addition of the goal node may not have been as clever as I had previously though.
+The initial reason for adding the node was to give A* (or other search algorithms) a single target to aim for when traversing the graph.
+However, I am currently having a problem where the distance to this goal node cannot be estimated.
+Why?
+The goal node does not live in the 2d space of the grid.
+Instead, it represents a group of nodes (all the nodes resulting in a victory condition).
+The idea of distance to this goal node would become the shortest distance to any of the nodes in the goal set.
+While this is feasible, it doesn't result in nice, clear, general code.
+The best first search code will be specific to this problem.
+Though I suppose if the only change to the algorithm lies in the distance heuristic, it may not be a problem after all.

 ## 12/28/16 - Cython Experiments
 Created a toy Cython implementation.
 The code was taken 100% as is and passed over to Cython to get a sense of the speed-up.
 Cython provided ~2x games per second speed-up essentially for free.
 Cython will be a great option for squeezing out additional performance once I've established a solid foundation of data structures and algorithms. 'cdef'ing variable types and providing fixed length arrays should really get this thing moving.